 - Whipping cream

-Stick to a smaller serving size about 1 oz.
-Look for cheeses that contain less than 100 mg of phosphorus.
+Stick to a serving size of about 1 oz.
+Look for cheeses that contain less than 100 mg of phosphorus if phosphorus is a concern.
 See below for a list of kidney-friendly cheeses to include in the renal diet grocery list.

 - Soft goat cheese